 2. “Is of minuscule power and must exercise great caution” indicates that the difficulties of the flesh are too many, and the work done too limited.

-3. “Highly renowned” is said mockingly.
-It refers to how many experts in religious fallacies worship the yellowed “old almanac” as God.
+3. “Supreme renown” is said mockingly.
+It refers to how many experts in religious fallacies worship the “old almanac” as God.

 4. “Small-talk” is a metaphor for the ugly face of people when they research into the work of God.